 Your GP may also prescribe a type of medicine called mast cell stabilisers, such as sodium cromogicate or nedocromil sodium.
 These come in the form of eye drops.
 Mast cell stabilisers work by stopping allergy cells from releasing substances that cause swelling and inflammation.
 These are more effective for long-term relief of allergic conjunctivitis but may take a few days to start working.
 It’s important that you take them regularly as indicated.
 You can take antihistamines at the same time as mast cell stabilisers to give you immediate relief while you wait for the mast cell stabilisers to work.

 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist or GP for advice.

-Conjunctivitis caused by a virus usually clears up on its own without the need for medicine.
+If your conjunctivitis is caused by a virus, it usually clears up on its own without the need for medicine.
 This usually takes no longer than two weeks.

-See our common questions for more information about ways to ease your symptoms.
+See our FAQs for more information about ways to ease your symptoms.

 There are a number of ways you can prevent the spread of conjunctivitis.
 Some examples are listed below.

 Reviewed by Natalie Heaton, Bupa Health Information Team, January 2014.